 Before conducting any between-groups statistical comparisons it was necessary to verify that the three groups of participants were similar to each other in their baseline driving behavior.
 To determine this, t-tests were conducted between each of the Baseline driving scores (i.e., Group 1 Baseline versus Group 2 Baseline, Group 2 Baseline versus Group 3 Baseline, Group 1 Baseline versus Group 3 Baseline) for each dependent variable.
-Differences between means were considered significant at the $\alpha = .05$ level.
+Differences between means were considered significant at the α = .05 level.
 A lack of significant differences between groups would support the contention that all groups were similar and that any differences between the groups were due solely to the FEDIC conditions.
-In cases where differences existed between groups subtracting the group mean value of the baseline condition from each participants mean value before proceeding with subsequent between group comparisons.
+In cases where differences existed between groups for baseline data, then all individual participants' raw data were transformed by subtracting the group mean value of the baseline condition from each participants mean value before proceeding with subsequent between group comparisons.
 In other words, the mean baseline value for Group 1 was subtracted from the raw measures for individuals in Group 1.